DyfanJones/Blog/content/post/2019-10-26-an-amazon-sdk-for-r.md

 I then noticed that AWS was bring out a new product [AWS Sagemaker](https://aws.amazon.com/sagemaker/), and the possiblities of what it could provide seemed like a dream come true.

 > Amazon SageMaker provides every developer and data scientist with the ability to build, train, and deploy machine learning models quickly.
 Amazon SageMaker is a fully-managed service that covers the entire machine learning workflow to label and prepare your data, choose an algorithm, train the model, tune and optimize it for deployment, make predictions, and take action.
-Your models get to production faster with much less effort and lower cost.
+Your models get to production faster with much less effort and lower cost. (https://aws.amazon.com/sagemaker/)

-But the question still remained:

-* How can I utilise R in the cloud?

-This question seems daft as AWS sagemaker surely answered this.
+Does it work for R developers???
 Well not exactly.
 True it provides a simple way set up an R environment in the cloud but it didn't give a means to access other AWS products for example [AWS S3](https://aws.amazon.com/s3/) and [AWS Athena](https://aws.amazon.com/athena/).
-For Python one the other hand it is very simple.
-Amazon has provide a SDK for Python called [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which comes pre-installed onto AWS Sagemaker.
+For Python on the other hand it is very simple.
+Amazon has provided a SDK for Python called [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which comes pre-installed on AWS Sagemaker.

-Lucky for R users RStudio developed the package [`reticulate`](https://rstudio.github.io/reticulate/) that let R interfaced into Python.
-In combination with `boto3` R could get access to all of AWS products from Sagemaker.
+Lucky for R users RStudio developed a package called [`reticulate`](https://rstudio.github.io/reticulate/) that let R interfaced into Python.
+In combination with `boto3` R finally could get access to all of AWS products from Sagemaker.
 However where there other method for R?

 # AWS interfaces for R: